The process of claiming workers compensation is as follows:

 Filing a Claim with the North Carolina Industrial Commission

-You can challenge all of these decisions by requesting a hearing with the Industrial Commission.
+You can challenge all of these decisions by requesting a hearing with the NCIC.
 They will examine your case and determine if you are entitled to compensation.
-If the Industrial Commission rules in your favor, your employer’s insurer will be legally obligated to cover your medical treatment.
-Your treatment will be paid for up to the point that you have fully recovered or your condition has reached maximum improvement.
+If the NCIC rules in your favor, your employer’s insurer will be legally obligated to cover your medical treatment.
+Your treatment will be paid for until you have fully recovered or your condition has reached maximum improvement.

 Complete a Case Evaluation form now

 We Can Help You File for Workers’ Compensation

 If you have been injured on the job, the process of claiming workers’ compensation can be difficult and time-consuming.
 This is especially true if you are recovering from a severe injury or managing a disease caused directly by your workplace.
 This is where we come in.
 Our workers’ compensation lawyers can help you navigate the process of filing a claim so that you can recover in peace.

 Call Farmer & Morris Law, PLLC today at (828) 286-3866 to see how we can help you get the compensation you deserve.